 Pegasus Airlines offers affordable flights to Istanbul.
 Visit cheap flights to Istanbul for the Pegasus Airlines website.

 In order to experience the astonishing historical peninsula, you must take either tram or metro.
-When you arrive at the Blue Mosque Square, you will see the ravishing view of the square full of glorious buildings like the Blue Mosque, Topkapı Museum and Hagia Sophia Museum.
+When you arrive at the Blue Mosque Square, you will see the ravishing view of the square full of glorious buildings like the Blue Mosque, Topkapı Museum and Hagia Sophia Mosque.

 The Blue Mosque is one of the greatest structures in Istanbul.
 Its construction was completed in 1616 by Sultan Ahmet the first.
 Today, it is considered as one of the most iconic works of Turkish architecture.
 You will not be able to keep your eyes off when you will gaze upon the magnificent building.

 Hagia Sophia is the biggest church built in the East Roman Empire era, in the 5th century.
-Even though it was turned into a mosque in Fatih Sultan Mehmet’s era, today it welcomes its guests as a museum.
+Even though it was turned into a mosque in Fatih Sultan Mehmet’s era, today it welcomes its guests as a mosque.
 This beautiful place is located right across the Blue Mosque, a few meters away.

 Right after Fatih Sultan Mehmet conquered Constantinople, he built Topkapı Palace right at the middle of the historical peninsula.
 And from Topkapı Palace, sultans had ruled the Ottoman Empire for centuries.
 After the Dolmabahçe Palace was built, Topkapı Palace has remained as a diplomatic museum.
 Moreover, when the Republic of Turkey was established, this museum was opened to the public.
 And today, it is visited by millions of guests every year.